Formatting Text

 Try wrapping a whole paragraph in <small>, like you would a bit of fine print, and enjoy your newfound typographical freedom.

-Start mixing font sizes, like <small>a</small><big>A</big>, and you’ll quickly notice a problem with the font size code: the text is aligned along its top, not “along the line”, as if it’s hanging from a clothes line.
+Start mixing font sizes, like <small>a</small><big>A</big>, and you’ll quickly notice a problem with the font size code: the text is aligned along its top, as if it’s hanging from a clothes line.
+But you know that English text is typically written with all letters aligned at an invisible baseline instead.

 Let’s start with phase one.
 Since one line contains text from many tags, we need a field on Layout to store the line-to-be.
-That field, line, will be a list, and text will add words to it instead of the display list.
+That field, line, will be a list, and text will add words to it instead of to the display list.
 Entries in line will have x but not y positions, since y positions aren’t computed in the first phase:

 class Layout: